dita-community/dita-demo-content-collection/README.md

 **Step 5.** For the "Replace with" field, enter:

 ~~~~
 	keyref="$1"
 ~~~~

 **Step 6.** Make sure the "Regular expression" box is checked and the "Make backup files with extension" box is **unchecked**.
-Because you're using a git repository you shouldn't need to worry about backups.
+Since you're using a git repository you shouldn't need to worry about backups.
 Rather, you can commit your current changes before making the global search and replace, making it easy to revert back to a good state or, if you want to be really disciplined about it, create a new temporary ("feature") branch just for this search and replace.
 With git in use, the backup files just cause annoyance.
-(However, I've added .bak to the .gitignore file in this project so backup files will not be added to the repository if you do create them).
+Consequently the .bak backup extension used by oXygen has been added to the .gitignore file in this project so backup files will not be added to the repository if you do create them).

 **Step 7.** In the "XPath" field enter:

 ~~~~
 	image
 ~~~~

 **Step 8.** Click "Replace All..."